 - Drafting contracts and agreements relating to a client's business

-- Advising clients on how to comply with ongoing corporate legal requirements
+- Advising clients on how to comply with ongoing legal requirements that affect their business

 - Advising nonprofit entities

-We do not handle disputes or liigation.
-We offer some advice on intellectual property matters, but we do not assist with patent applications.
-We are not able to help with applications for 501(c)(3) status for non-profit organizations at this time.
+We do not handle disputes or litigation.
+We offer some advice on intellectual property matters, but we do not assist with patent or trademark applications.
+We provide some assistance with applications for 501(c)(3) status for non-profit organizations, but we do not complete the filings for clients.

 The clinic provides advice and counsel to new or emerging businesses that would otherwise be unable to hire outside counsel.
 The clinic also works with nonprofit organizations that often cannot afford legal counsel to address their legal needs.